JackCSheehan/byte-script/README.md

 Example:
 ```
-Move right two cells
+[Move right two cells]
 >2;

-Move right one cell
+[Move right one cell]
 >;
 ```

 ### Print Instruction ($)
 The print instruction will print the value of every cell from the current cell onward until either an ASCII 0 is encountered or the end of the allocated program tape is reached.
-This means that Byte Script supports C-style string.
+This means that Byte Script supports C-style strings.
 To print something to the console, simply assign the value of contiguous memory locations to spell out some kind of word in ASCII characters.
 Then, assign the cell after your word to 0 to avoid printing the data in any cells after.
+Note that the print instruction __has no effect__ on the cell pointer.

 Here's a simple hello world program in Byte Script:
 ```
-Assign contiguous memory locations with the ASCII characters for 'Hello World'
+[Assign contiguous memory locations with the ASCII characters for 'Hello World']

-Hello
+[Hello]
 =72;
 >;
 =101;